Farama-Foundation/gym-docs/docs/pages/environment_creation/index.md

 ## Registering Envs

-In order for the custom environments to be detected by OpenAI gym, they must be registered as follows.
+In order for the custom environments to be detected by Gym, they must be registered as follows.
 We will choose to put this code in `gym-examples/gym_examples/__init__.py`.

 ```python
 from gym.envs.registration import register